-In the cohort not limited to urologists, urologists were the most common prescriber of ADT (66%), followed by radiation oncologists (27%) and medical oncologists (7%).
-In multivariable analysis, the estimate of the odds of being a mono-prescriber was higher for radiation oncologists versus urologists (1.81 (95%CI 0.91-3.61), p=0.09), but not statistically significant (Supplemental Table 5).
+In the cohort not limited to urologists, urologists were the most common prescribers of ADT (66%), followed by radiation oncologists (27%) and medical oncologists (7%).
+In multivariable analysis, the estimate of the odds of being a mono-prescriber was higher for radiation oncologists vs. urologists (1.81, 95% CI 0.91-3.61, p=0.09) but not statistically significant (Supplementary Table 5; available at cuaj.ca).
 The association of other covariates with the odds of being a high mono-prescriber in the larger cohort was similar to that of the main analysis (urologists only).